fa-fo-a/app-skeleton/readme.md

 # todo
+`docker run -u${UID} -w/app -v${PWD}:/app -it --rm composer:latest create-project fa-fo-a/app-skeleton:1.0.4`
-after getting copy of that repository in any way you could by global search-replace replace `appnameplaceholder` to your application name
+after getting copy of that repository you could by global search-replace replace `appnameplaceholder` to your application name

 # general